 Once upon a time there was a untainted secret children’s forest in the lush hills of Hanno.
 Some bloggers, myself included, tried to unveil its charms to whomever would listen (read!).
 But the park remained tranquil for the most part.
 Then one day in the not so distant past, they decided “Hey, this would be a great place for the first Moomin theme park outside of Finland”.
 And ever since there is nothing secret and tranquility is rare in this quirky park in Saitama.

-The amusement park, Metsa, is still in the building stages.
-It is well behind schedule.
+The new Moomin Valley is spelt as a contraction Moominvalley.
+It is Metsa, a leisure or theme parks of sorts.
+Within Metsa there is Moominvalley park and Metsa village.
+Both are currently still in the building stages.
+The park is well behind schedule.
 When they first announced its development they speculated that it would be open for business in 2016.
 Then they said spring 2017.
 Next Autumn 2017.
 And here we are in summer in 2018 and it is still not open.
 However, the completion of Cafe Puisto is a very good sign that Metsa may very well be realized by the end of 2018.
-The city of Hanno announced that the cafe was opened last week in advance of the completion of Metsa – so its definitely on the way, the question remains as to when exactly.
+The city of Hanno announced that the cafe was opened last week in advance of the completion of Metsa – so its definitely on the way.
+The question remains as to when exactly.
 Surely it can’t take any longer than a year from now.
 Only time will tell.

-Today, June 8th 2018, I went to Moomin Valley with the sole intention FOR ME, Momma of 4 in need of a break, to indulge in the treats on offer in the new cafe on the grounds “Cafe Puisto”.
+Today, June 8th 2018, I went to the original Moomin Valley (Tove Jansson Akebono Children’s Forest) FOR ME, for my pleasure!
+I had the kids with me though.
+But this Momma of 4 was in need of a break.
+I knew indulging in the treats on offer in the new cafe on the grounds “Cafe Puisto” would recharge the batteries.
 I was particularly looking forward to one of their smoothies.
 For the kids (I had my 5 year old and 3 year old with me); the whole place is a treat with all the discoveries to be made.
-(You can read more about Moomin Valley here).
+(You can read more about the Moomin Valley / Tove Jansson Akebono Children’s park here).

 We arrived at 10 am when the cafe was just opening.
 The plan in my head, although I should know better that plans with kids are futile, was that we would go to the cafe first when it wasn’t too busy.
 The kids however wanted to play in the main Moomin House first.
 They won.
 We went, we played and then we went back to the cafe, which was completely full with a couple of people waiting.